Trewaters/SifuTrewaters/practice/signIn.md

 - 12/23/2017 Saturday post.
 Yay it is the holiday!
 I am enjoying having my daughter home for the holidays.
-I thought I was going to miss my github post becuase I was too busy with the holidays.
+I thought I was going to miss my github post becuase I was too busy with the holidays. [ Day 29 of 30 ]
 - 12/22/2017 Friday post.
 Gotta work on the blog post.
 Time goes fast. [ Day 28 of 30 ]
 - 12/21/2017 Thursday post.
 I wish there was more time in my morning to work.
 I got a slow start and won't be able to write as much as I would like to. [ Day 27 of 30 ]
 - 12/20/2017 Wednesday post.
 Gettnig distracted looking at pictures.
 So many memories.
 I have so many things distracting me this morning. [ Day 26 of 30 ]